 1999: Red monarda opened today.
 Suddenly coneflowers are everywhere.
 Birds much quieter now throughout the day.

-2000: Portland, Oregon through eastern Washington, June 27th – the 29th: Cow parsnips, which had been in full bloom a week ago when we arrived in Portland, now mostly gone to seed.
+2000: Portland, Oregon through eastern Washington, June 27 – 29: Cow parsnips, which had been in full bloom a week ago when we arrived in Portland, now mostly gone to seed.
 Blackberries have set fruit, bushes darkening, many thimbleweed flowers gone, fruit formed.
 Cattails have emerged and show their pollen.
 Rhododendrons, late a week ago, are gone.
 Blue-tint snowball viburnums large, full flowered in Portland, the smaller variety just opening at Quinault Lake in southwestern Washington.
 Full-blooming sweet peas along the river gorge, and common throughout the trip.

 2001: First hollyhock opens.

 2003: Several lilies done for the year, the pale pink and the tall orange Asiatics.
 The rest of the lily bed is opening nicely, complemented by pink and cream hollyhocks and violet mallow.
-Large blue hosta remain at full bloom along the west border.
+The large blue hosta remains at full bloom along the west border.
 Green thorax noticed on a small thin bee that was visiting the mallow.
 Small beeflies noticed around the yard the last few days.
 In the Caribbean, Hurricane “Bill,” the second hurricane of the season, is moving north toward Louisiana.

 2007: Driving north of Springfield, I saw the roadsides full of the pale green decay of hemlock and the blackening seed clusters of angelica.
 Coming back from Xenia, I saw a few corn stalks with tassels.
 Late this afternoon, crows were whining and calling in the back trees – adults and fledglings arguing about something.